micmejia/bible-dump/NKJV/Acts/Acts 6.md

 Then the word of God spread, and the number of the disciples multiplied greatly in Jerusalem, and a great many of the priests were obedient to the faith. ## Stephen Accused of Blasphemy

 ###### 8
-And Stephen, full of [^b]faith and power, did great wonders and signs among the people.
+And Stephen, full of faith and power, did great wonders and signs among the people.

 ###### 9
 Then there arose some from what is called the Synagogue of the Freedmen (Cyrenians, Alexandrians, and those from Cilicia and Asia), disputing with Stephen.